Chartering Workshops for 2020-2021

 An organization may charter at any time of the year, however, all organizations must recharter every fall (after August 1st) regardless of when they chartered the previous year.
-Organizations who charter by the established fall deadline will be listed in the fall edition of the Guide to Chartered Student Organizations.
+Organizations that charter by the established fall deadline will be listed in the fall edition of the Guide to Chartered Student Organizations.

 Chartering does not constitute an endorsement of an organization, its program or purposes by the University.
 Chartered student organizations are not covered under the State of New Mexico’s General Liability Policy.

 Steps in the Chartering Process

-The Student Activities Center sponsors chartering workshops in the fall and at least one officer (we encourage more) is required to attend.
+The Student Activities Center sponsors chartering workshops in the fall and two officers are required to attend.
 Workshops are a brief review of the policies, procedures, and services available to chartered groups.
-A demonstration of the online chartering program will also be given.
-Click Here for a schedule of workshops that typically run August through mid-September.
+Workshops typically run August through mid-September.
 If there are no more group workshops scheduled, please set up a personal workshop with the Student Activities Center.

 Complete the UNM Chartered Student Organization Form online.
 You will need to log in with your UNM email and password.
 Organizations must abide by the stipulations outlined on the form and in the Chartered Student Organization Policy.
 Your charter will not be complete until the Student Activities Center has received a completed online charter registration, with approved Constitution, and 2 officers have accepted membership in the online system.
 The administrator will receive an email upon charter approval.

 - Complete Name for the Organization (Do not begin name w/ The or UNM)